Patrick Rains is an artist manager, Off-Broadway Theater Producer, and owner-operator of his own independent record label.

 He is an outspoken defender of Artists’ Rights, and was one of the early forces in establishing the principal of copyright control in “sampling.”
 He sits on the Boards of SoundExchange, and AARC, as a representative of the Artist Community, and is part of the Executive Committee of musicFirst, a coalition representing the Artist Community, Major and Indie Record Labels, AFM and SAG-AFTRA.
 He is also on the National Advisory Committee for the Tri-C Jazz Festival, Cleveland, Ohio.

-His current artist roster consists of David Sanborn, the Estate of Joe Sample, Jonatha Brooke, Curtis Stigers, Cyrille Aimée, and Randy Crawford.
+His current artist roster consists of David Sanborn, Jonatha Brooke, Curtis Stigers, Cyrille Aimée, Davina & The Vagabonds, Randy Crawford and the estate of Joe Sample.